MatteoGodzilla/djhcpp/README.md

 `build-release.sh` and `build-debug.sh` will build using standard unix makefiles.

 These scripts are meant to be run in the root of the project with a build folder already present (if you followed this readme you already made that folder).

-If you are building with MSYS2 it is important that you run the scripts with `MSYS2 MinGW x64`, NOT `MSYS2 MSYS`